PaulWieland/node-red-contrib-saprfc/README.md

 return msg;
 ```

+### Limitations

+Currently the call node does not offer a way to use `BAPI_TRANSACTION_COMMIT` or `BAPI_TRANSACTION_ROLLBACK`.
+Major improvements need to be made to be able to accomodate commit and rollback.

 ## Catching Errors
 If an error is encountered by any RFC, an error is throw.
 In order to see the full content of this error, drag a _catch_ node into your flow and attach it to a debug node.
 The debug node must be configured to output __msg.sapError__.